Montréal’s award-winning restaurants

 Cabaret L’Enfer

 Cabaret L’Enfer showcases chef Massimo Piedimonte cuisine and experience honed at Le Mousso and Noma among others.
-His cooking combines French technique with his Italian background to create a unique take on refined cuisine.
-The minimal plating is like a work of art at this Plateau restaurant, and the service is always on point, with an ambiance that’s fun and unpretentious.
+His cooking combines French technique with his Italian background to create a unique take on refined cuisine, and artful minimal plating at this Plateau restaurant.

 Website